Did you do the repairs outlined when you bought your home?

-You have cleaned your house, decluttered it and cleared out so that potential home buyers could see the house alone.
+You have cleaned your house, de-cluttered it and cleared out so that potential home buyers could see the house alone.
 You have followed your agent’s advice on pricing and staging.
-You are exhausted, and at the end of it all, your house did not sell.
+You are exhausted, and at the end of it all, your house doesn’t sell.

 Let’s first talk pricing.
-The #1 reason why most homes don’t sell is overpricing.
 (We’ll address more issues at the end of this topic.)

 Most of the time, Realtors and other real estate licensees can give you the “probable buyer’s value“.
 But figuring out what a buyer will want is not like a perfect mathematical equation.
 We know what the odds are, most of the time, and for the most part, real estate licensees will do their best to give you correct info.
 Sometimes, though, Silicon Valley sellers don’t want to hear it.
 They may have their own number in mind, no matter what the comps indicate.

 So some home owners in the San Jose area are literally the highest bidders on their own homes.
-The market analysis might indicate a probable value of $800,000, but the homeowner is sure it’s worth $900,000.
+The market analysis might indicate a probable value of $1,200,000, but the homeowner is sure it’s worth $1,300,000.
 Or more.
-Then what?
-Continue reading
+Then what? (more…)